 But glyphosate is so prevalent that it not only sickens the bees but travels with them from farm to farm impacting even organic food.

-If glyphosate in honey can be found in the majority of samples, then glyphosate can be found in most of what we eat.
+The real worry: If glyphosate in honey is in the majority of samples, then glyphosate may be in most of what we eat.
 Bees pollinate the crops that become our food.
 Not just honey, all our food.

 So what the #$(#& do we do about glyphosate in honey?